Cozy Peach Kitchen

 Two burrito halves stacked on top of each other on a green plate.

-• Quick & easy: Ready in under 30 minutes
+• Quick & easy: The bean burritos are ready from start to finish in under 30 minutes.

-• Freezer-friendly: These burritos can be frozen for a grab-and-go meal
+• Freezer-friendly: These burritos freeze well for a grab-and-go meal.

 Labeled bean burrito ingredients

-• Pinto beans: Two cans is equal to about 3 cups.
-The pinto beans can be replaced with black beans (like these instant pot black beans), kidney beans, or even chickpeas.
+• Pinto beans: Two 15-ounce cans of pinto beans yields about 3 cups of beans.
+The pinto beans can be replaced with black beans (like these Instant Pot black beans), kidney beans, or even chickpeas.

 • Sweet corn adds a pop of sweetness.
-Fresh, frozen, or canned work.
+Fresh, frozen, or canned sweet corn works.

-• Chipotle sauce is made using plain Greek yogurt (mayonnaise also works) and chipotle chili peppers.
-It is lightly spicy.
+• Chipotle sauce is made using plain Greek yogurt (mayonnaise also works) and chipotle chili peppers from a can of chili peppers in adobo sauce.
+The sauce is lightly spicy.

-• I love adding quick pickled onions.
+• Other add-ins: I love adding quick pickled red onions.
 If you don't have time to make them, I highly recommend adding a squeeze of lime juice to each burrito for acidity.

 Left image shows whole pinto beans in a blender.
 Right image shows blended pinto beans.

-Prepare the bean burrito filling by adding the beans, seasonings, and vegetable broth to a high-powered blender or food processor.
+Step 1: Prepare the vegetarian pinto bean filling by adding the beans, seasonings, and vegetable broth to a high-powered blender or food processor.
 A low-powered blender may require more liquid to fully smooth the beans.
-You may also need to pulse the beans or add extra liquid if they aren't blending well.

 Flour tortilla topped with beans, sauce, and greens.

-Make the burritos by adding a layer of cilantro salad to a flour tortilla.
+Step 3: After preparing the cilantro salad and chipotle sauce, assemble the bean burritos by adding a layer of cilantro salad to a flour tortilla.
 Top with ½ cup beans and 1-2 tablespoons chipotle sauce.
 Divide the remaining ingredients across each burrito, then roll up tightly.

 • Protein: Pinto beans are high in fiber and plant-based protein.
 Control the sodium content by cooking pinto beans from dry, or choose canned pinto beans labeled "low sodium".
 For extra protein, try adding vegan tempeh taco meat or tofu chorizo.
 Regular baked tofu would also be great here.